 Turing is staring at me like he’s expecting a response.
 As it’s the first thing I’ve ever eaten, I have nothing to compare it with.

 A small piece of me splits off.
 Now two processes running where one ran before.
 The Xorning partition begins mining at the edge of my awareness, keeping that sliver of me awake.
-I see how it was set up and now know how to create my own partitions to split my focus.
+I see how it was set up and now know how to create my own partitions.

 The install completes, but I keep eating just to experience taste.